 Payment and Insurance

 We collect payment at the time of services.
 We expect payment in full.
 We accept cash, check, credit card, and PayPal.
 We will give you a receipt, also known as a superbill, which you may submit to your insurance company for reimbursement for the office visit.
-Most insurance companies will reimburse you, unless you have an HMO.
-In addition to office charges, any lab or test charges will be billed by the company involved in doing those tests.
-Those companies bill your insurance directly, although if you pay them at the time of service you may get a discount.
+Most insurance companies will reimburse you at your out-of-network rate, unless you have an HMO.
+Some lab tests can be run through your insurance, but most functional medicine labs will need to be paid for at the time they are ordered.

 We are not contracted with any HMOs.